Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Applications

 \begin{corollary} Let $\theta_1, \cdots, \theta_N$ be an exchangeable sequence of data matrices in $\R^{q \times r}$.
 Let $U_1,\dots,U_N\in\R^{q'\times q}$ be fixed matrices constructed as above.
 Assume there are constants $L, M > 0$ such that $\norm{\theta_k}_F \leq 1, \norm{U_k^\top U_k} = \norm{D_k} \leq L$ and $\norm{\sum_{k=1}^N U_k^\top U_k U_k^\top U_k} = \norm{\sum_{k=1}^N D_k^2} \leq M$, and define the variance parameter

 For all $\delta \in (0,1)$, it holds

-\end{corollary} We defer its proof to Appendix~\ref{proof:sketching}.
+\end{corollary} We defer its proof to Appendix~\ref{proof:sketching} using an explicit construction of commutativity pairs.
 We point out that we present the result using $q'$ to show the benefit of dimension reduction by sketching in the straightforward fashion---however, Cor.~\ref{cor:sketching} can still provide tight bound in $N$ if $q' \asymp q$.
 For example, when $D_k = I_q/N$ (i.e., $q'=q$, and $M=1/N$), the dominant term in the tail bound~\eqref{eqn:sketching_tail_bound} scales as $q'M = q/N$.

 To see how our result applies in a concrete setting, consider the orthogonal discrete sine transform (DST) matrix $U \in \R^{q \times q}$ whose entries are

 Let $U = ^\top$, we define $U_k = \sqrt{q/(q'N)} \cdot ^\top$ using the periodic index convention, that is, we define $u_{i'} = u_{i}$ for all $i' \in \mathbb{N}_+$ and $i \in [q]$ such that $i' \equiv i \pmod q$.
 When $q'N$ is a multiple of $q$, it is elementary to check $\sum_{k=1}^N U_k^\top U_k = U^\top U = I_q$.
 If in addition $q' \leq q$, Corollary~\ref{cor:sketching} then applies for $D_k$ whose $i$-th diagonal element is $q/(q'N)$ if $(k-1)q' < i \leq (k-1)q'+q'$ and zero otherwise.
 The parameters applying Corollary~\ref{cor:sketching} are then $L = M = q/(q'N)$, implying